RafarixOS-Oficial/NeoFetchForRafarix/README.md

 You can further configure Neofetch to display exactly what you want it to.
 Through the use of command-line flags and the configuration file you can change existing information outputs or add your own custom ones.

-This Neofetch modified version supports almost (pendiente de colocar) different operating systems.
-From RafarixOS and other popular systems.
+This Neofetch modified version support RafarixOS and other popular systems.

 ### More: \[[Dependencies](https://github.com/dylanaraps/neofetch/wiki/Dependencies)\] \[[Installation](https://github.com/dylanaraps/neofetch/wiki/Installation)\] \[[Wiki](https://github.com/dylanaraps/neofetch/wiki)\]